 6.1.6.
-Retention Monitoring and Recovery of Inactive Participants and other incentives.
-All participants receive an honorarium, at scheduled visits, in recognition of the time and effort spent in the DPPOS.
+Retention Monitoring and Recovery of Inactive Participants

 Retention of participants throughout the study period is key to both the power and generalizability of DPPOS findings.
-Retention of DPPOS participants will be encouraged through the provision of social support from DPPOS staff during clinic visits, group meetings,
+Retention of DPPOS participants is encouraged through the provision of social support from DPPOS staff during clinic visits, group meetings, and other incentives.
+All participants receive an honorarium, at scheduled visits, in recognition of the time and effort spent in the DPPOS.